 Jesse let out a deep sigh.
 Yeah, that would go over well.
 Sorry, Mr. White, I can't make it to work today because I was out all night doing drops with Mike like you hate.
 After the conversation earlier that afternoon, he couldn't do that.
 Walter was looking for any reason to put a stop to Jesse's time with Mike.

 "This is the first time I've called you this week," Mike reminded.
-"You want me to deliver the message back that you can't even handle once a week?"
+"You want me to deliver the message back that you can't even handle helping us once a week?"

 "No," Jesse said quickly.
-"No." That was the opposite of what he wanted.
+"I can."
+That was the opposite of what he wanted.

 They stopped at a red light.
 "Look in the glove compartment," Mike instructed.

 Jesse shifted forward in his seat and dropped the door of the compartment open.
 He eyed the gun inside and then looked at Mike.
 "A gun."